Postpartum Fertility - The 56 Day Instruction

 Great info, where do I go from here?

 If you are my client, contact me for more info on when to resume charting after your baby is born.
-If you want to look into Creighton Model for postpartum charting, contact me at the bottom of the page and I can help get you started.
+If you want to look into Creighton Model for postpartum charting, contact me and I can help get you started.
 Other forms of Fertility Awareness and Natural Family Planning have their own postpartum guidelines, so please contact your instructor for those instructions.

 Now you have the facts, would you trust the 56 day rule?